RenzoTsai/AR-escuer/README.md

 # Group6: AR²escuer

 ## Project Description (max 3 lines)
 - This is a software to help users evacuate from fire disaster.
 This software using AR glass to provide stable and reliable guidance to users compared with current physical exit signs.
-And it also provides users with intuitive and multimodal guidance to ensure deliver the information clearly and accurately.
-For different person, we hope to optimize the route for them.
+And it also provides users with intuitive and multimodal guidance to ensure delivering the information clearly and accurately.
+For different people, we hope to optimize the route for them.

 ## Quick Start Guide (how to run the codes)
 - Setup the code with Unity 2019.